tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Roguish Cap

+While wearing this cap, you bring out the sinister or mischievous side of people.
+They become more willingly to break the rules around you, and see you (probably correctly) as a fellow devil-may-care sort of rulesbreaker.
+Depending on your surroundings, this can get you involved in all sorts of criminal dealings (wear this in a dockside tavern in Shadowport, and you’ll be surrounded by self-confessed smugglers and pirates in no time) or just give you an insight into what people might prefer to keep hidden (wear it in Santa Cora, and you’ll learn gossip about how the clerics of such-and-such a temple are all crooks out to fleece pilgrims, or how the holy relic of St. So-andso is just an old skull dipped in luminous paint).

+**Quirk:** Terrible reputation as a thief and scoundrel, no matter where you go.

+---

 #### Skullcap of Wit

 You can banter with a lively wit.
 If you already have a lively wit, it doesn't make much of a difference.
 Interpret this ability narrowly enough that it might provide a bonus to a die roll that anyone really cares about only once in a campaign.